San Francisco JROTC Cadets Tackle STEM at Camp Parks

-The graduation was the capstone of a rigorous week of learning and leadership development.
-The academy brought together students from Washington, Galileo, Lincoln, Mission, Lowell, and Balboa High Schools in a unique partnership between the U.S. Army and SFUSD.
+The academy brought together students from Washington, Galileo, Lincoln, Mission, Lowell, and Balboa High Schools in a unique partnership between the U.S. Army and SFUSD, challenging them with a rigorous week of learning and leadership development.

+Lt.
+Col. Richard King, Camp Parks Garrison Commander, reflected on the program's impact.
+"We were honored to host the SFUSD students again for the second year.
+It's so remarkable to see these students participating in STEM activities on Camp Parks.”

+Retired Lt.
+Col. Douglas Bullard, the director for the SFUSD JROTC, also commented on the program's success.
+"For many of our cadets, coming to Camp Parks is like stepping into another world," Bullard said.
+"We are immensely grateful to Lt.
+Col. King and the entire Camp Parks garrison for their incredible partnership that makes this immersive experience possible."

 |Date Taken: